openbermuda/karmapi/docs/nodice/grb.rst

 Thanks.
 This clears up much.

+Everything that is in the visible universe is in the expansive part for all but a vanishingly small part of its life.

 Arrive with a gamma flash.
 Live and slowly fade away.

-Arrival and departure rates roughly in balance.
+Arrival and departure rates in balance.

 Now, back to how often do we see these GRB's::